Wilfrid Laurier University

 Profile

 As a Laurier student (otherwise known as a Golden Hawk), you can count on three things: an excellent education, a welcoming community and a meaningful career in your future.
-With three campuses in Waterloo, Brantford, and Milton, this is an academic environment that exists to inspire you to be the best version of you, through real-world experience and diverse learning opportunities with Canada's best professors.
+Enter a hands-on academic environment ready to inspire you to be the best version of you, through real-world experience and diverse learning opportunities with Canada's best professors.

-No matter what dreams you have for your future (or how much you still have to figure out), there's a place for you at Laurier.
-We're contributing to a future that's filled with possibilities and purpose: one where a whole community can be inspired together.
+Whether you're excitedly waiting for applications to open this fall or you're still trying to find the perfect fit for you, there's a place for you at Laurier.
+We're contributing to a future that's filled with possibilities and purpose -- one where a whole community can be inspired together.
 You in?

 Areas of Expertise